voteagora/agora-near/README.md

 We have integrated [OpenTelemetry](https://opentelemetry.io/) (OTel) to aid in instrumenting the application.
 OTel is a vendor-agnostic observability providing a single set of APIs, libraries, agents, and instrumentation to capture distributed traces and metrics.

+### Mixpanel Analytics

+Basic analytics are wired through a lightweight client util at `src/lib/analytics/mixpanel.ts`.

+- Set `NEXT_PUBLIC_MIXPANEL_TOKEN` in `.env.local`.
+- Page views are automatically tracked via `MixpanelProvider` mounted in `src/app/Web3Provider.tsx`.
+- Events fired:
+  - "Started Lock and Stake" when opening the lock dialog
+  - "Locked NEAR" or "Locked NEAR with LST" on lock submission
+  - "Unlocked NEAR" on unlock submission
+  - "Delegated" when opening delegate dialog
+  - "Created Delegate Statement" on successful statement submit
+  - "Proposal Created" on successful proposal creation
+  - "Voted on Proposal" on successful vote

+Create a separate token for prod and swap the env var for mainnet deployments.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.